MicrosoftDocs/dynamics365smb-docs/business-central/manufacturing-analytics-overview.md

 A key performance indicator (KPI) is a measurable value that shows how effectively you’re meeting your goals.
 In manufacturing, people often use the following KPIs to monitor production performance:

-- Capacity Used (Hours) - current or historical
+- Capacity Used (Hours), either current or historical
-- Utilization % - current or historical
+- Utilization %, either current or historical
 - Work Center Load %, Allocated Time (Hours), or Capacity Available (Hours)
-- Cost Amount Variance / Deviation %
+- Cost Amount Variance or Deviation %

 :::image type="content" source="media/manufacturing/finished-production-order-breakdown.png" alt-text="Screenshot of the Finished Production Order Breakdown Power BI Report" lightbox="media/manufacturing/finished-production-order-breakdown.png":::